gohugoio/hugo/docs/content/extras/urls.md

 weight: 70
 ---

-## Pretty Urls
+## Pretty URLs

-By default Hugo will create content with 'pretty' urls.
+By default Hugo will create content with 'pretty' URLs.
 For example content created at /content/extras/urls.md will be rendered at /content/extras/urls/index.html and accessible at /content/extras/urls.
 No no standard server side configuration is required for these pretty urls to work.

-If you would like to have uglyurls you are in luck.
-Hugo supports the ability to create your entire site with ugly urls.
+If you would like to have ugly URLs, you are in luck.
+Hugo supports the ability to create your entire site with ugly URLs.
 Simply use the `--uglyurls=true` flag on the command line.

-If you want a specific piece of content to have an exact url you can specify this in the front matter under the url key.
+If you want a specific piece of content to have an exact URL, you can specify this in the front matter under the url key.
 See [Content Organization](/content/organization/) for more details.